Wind River Is Predatory

 The film opens with a woman running in the snow afraid for her life.
 The shaky cam following her implies that maybe someone's following, but you know in the pit of your stomach this isn't the case and you also know that she's probably been violated.
 The next scene is a standoff between some sheep and a wolf or coyote, who gets blown away by Renner, which is an obvious predator and prey parallel (this isn't intellectual Eisenstein).
 Again, we see the predatory theme take place within the first act when Renner is hired to catch three mountain lions (a mother and two cubs) who've slaughtered a steer on the Native American reservation.
 The tracking of these predators leads to the prey of the deceased woman from the beginning of the film.
 Renner even says later on in the first act, "I'm a hunter of predators."
 Sheridan just beats you over the head with this theme in far too obvious a way.

 A good thing about Sheridan's script is that it relies heavily on the subtextual, which is an element that merits close attention and promotes audience engagement.
 It shows more than it tells, which is a screenwriting 101 that seldom gets upheld.
-It's not lazy, but at the same time it is (points back to loose narrative themes and knots), especially when held against Sheridan's last two screenplays.
+It's not lazy, but at the same time it isn’t (points back to loose narrative themes and knots), especially when held against Sheridan's last two screenplays.

 Rating: 4 mountain lions outta 5.